 I wiped off the now warm gel off my stomach and stepped off the bed.
 Now, we wait.

 For some people, stress-relief means breathing exercises or meditation.
 For me, it means getting a nice cold drink at the hospital vending machine.
 Unlike the usual fairly malleable plastic bottle, the coke bottle felt hard and bulky in my hands; I knew I needed to prepare myself to open this one.
 I extended my arms to give as much ‘safe space’ for my body in hopes of dodging any potential bursting liquid.
 While my left hand clenched the plastic bottle tightly, I twisted my wrist to reveal a violent hiss.
 The bubbles in the bottle accelerated, looking as if they had grown in size.
 The liquid started to move up to the neck of the bottle as I attempted to extend my arms further and arch my back into a tighter curve.
 However, as my eyes remained fixated on the neck of the bottle, I watched the coke-line lower, never surpassing the bottle’s rim.
-I realised my analysis was wrong; I thought I had known the signs of a so-called ‘dangerous’ bottle, but a hard bottle doesn’t always lead to an explosion.
+I realized my analysis was wrong; I thought I had known the signs of a so-called ‘dangerous’ bottle, but a hard bottle doesn’t always lead to an explosion.
 My fear was uncalled for.

 *30 mins later

 As I tried to hide my sweaty palms and quivering fingers, I opened the brown envelope.
 “Upturned kidneys.. several follicles visible”.
 It mostly sounded like gibberish to me, but with my limited biological knowledge and the word NORMAL printed in capital letters, I assumed my results were satisfactory.
 My eyes continued to move down the page, and there in bold: polycystic changes in the ovaries.
-Poly= many; cystic= sacs of puss, I thought.
-I had many sacs of puss in my ovaries?
+Poly= many; cystic= sacs of pus, I thought.
+I had many sacs of pus in my ovaries?
 Eager to confirm my analysis, I took out my phone and began my research process on the trusty Google.

 ‘What is polycystic changes in ovaries’